o-kolich/codex-python/README.md

 # Codex Project

 A Django web application that allows users to register and login with different roles (USER, TEACHER, ADMIN) and access role-specific dashboards.
+The platform includes a comprehensive content management system for educational materials.

 ## Features